Initial State Dependent Dynamics Across Many-body Localization Transition: VIII. Conclusions and Discussions

 We showed that the dynamical exponent $\gamma$ obtained from the density imbalance increases monotonically with the number of kinks in the initial state, being maximum for the CDW initial state.
 The exponent $\beta$ from the time evolution of the mean square displacement is consistent with $\gamma$ obtained from the density imbalance only for the CDW and other initial states with large number of kinks such that $\beta \sim 2\gamma$.
 But $\beta$ is much larger than $\gamma$ obtained from 1-kink and 3-kink initial states.
 We further showed that the threshold strength of the aperiodic potential, $h_{N_{kinks}}$, at which $\gamma\rightarrow 0$ for a N-kink state is a monotonic function of the number of kinks in the initial state.
 Interestingly 7-kink state, which has the most symmetric distribution in the eigenbasis of the Hamiltonian around the average energy $E_{norm} \sim 0.5t_0$, shows saturation in the imbalance at $h_{7kink} \sim h_c$ while for the most investigated CDW initial state $h_{CDW} > h_c$.
 Here $h_c$ is the MBL transition point obtained from the level spacing ratio.

 For a 1-kink initial state the critical disorder at which the density imbalance starts showing saturation in the long time limit, $h_{1kink}$, is smallest and is much less than $h_c$.
 As an alternative probe of dynamics for the 1-kink initial state, we also studied broadening of the kink (or interface) and calculated various measures to quantify this broadening.
 All these measures provide a dynamics consistent with time evolution of density imbalance for the 1-kink state, which is much slower than the dynamics of the CDW initial state.
 Therefore, A 1-kink state always underestimates the critical disorder at which the transition to the MBL phase takes place but it does indicate the onset of a finite fraction of the many-body states or else the imbalance would have decayed to zero.
 Interestingly, $h_{1kink}$ coincides with the strength of aperiodic potential beyond which the quench dynamics from the CDW initial state as well as the mean square displacement show a subdiffusive phase preceding the MBL phase.
-This provides an indirect explanation of the subdiffusive phase in this deterministic system in terms of the multifractality of the eigenstates close to the MBL transition.
+This provides an indirect explanation of the subdiffusive phase in this deterministic system in terms of the multifractality of the eigenstates close to the MBL transition~\cite{Luitz2020,Yevgeny-AA,Bera2}.

 Our analysis of the entanglement entropy (EE) growth for various initial states showed that the EE shows a logarithmic growth both in the delocalized and the MBL phase.
 The coefficient of the logarithmic term is a monotonically increasing function of the number of kinks in the initial state and goes to zero for $h > h_{N_{kinks}}$ showing a complete consistency with the time evolution of the density imbalance.
-Further, the coefficient of logarithmic growth increases with increase in the interactions and the rate of growth with interactions itself is a function of number of kinks in the initial states.

-Our calculations, based on the Chebychev method are restricted to $L=24$ though it allows us to go to large enough times.
-It is really essential to check these observations by studying larger system sizes using methods like time dependent variational principle.
+Further, the coefficient of logarithmic growth increases with increase in the interactions and the rate of growth with interactions itself is a function of number of kinks in the initial states.It will be useful to check the observations made in this work by studying larger system sizes using methods like time dependent variational principle.
 It will also be interesting to have an experimental verification of our numerical results on various kink initial states in an optical lattice experiment.